greg-raven/grus/_posts/2022-03-23-immigration-has-a-devastating-cost-to-black-americans.md

 ---
-title: 'Immigration has a 'devastating cost to Black Americans&#8217;'
+title: "Immigration has a 'devastating cost to Black Americans'"
 layout: post
 categories:
 - Letters